ovitrac/generativeSimulation/README.md

-# 🧩⚙️🌱 Part 3 | Building Specialized Kernels
+# 🧩🌱 Part 3 | Building Specialized Kernels

+## 3.1 | 💼 What Are Specialized Kernels ?

 **Specialized kernels** are domain-specific computational modules that extend the reasoning capabilities of language models into the realm of **quantitative science and engineering**.
 They are the **physical, chemical, or biological “brains”** of the Language-First Computational Lab (LFCL)—enabling LLMs to **compute, not just communicate**.